superUserT/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 ## Tasks

 The project includes multiple tasks, each requiring the implementation of Python scripts that interact with a MySQL database.
 The tasks cover topics like retrieving data, filtering, avoiding SQL injection, and using SQLAlchemy for ORM.

----

-Feel free to customize this summary based on your preferences and additional details you may want to include in your README file.